Information Theoretic Limits of Cardinality Estimation: Fisher Meets Shannon: Abstract

 \item We describe a sketch called \fishmonger{} that is based on a \emph{smoothed}, entropy-compressed variant of $\PCSA$ with a different estimator function.
-It is proved that with high probability, \fishmonger{} processes a multiset of $[U]$ such that \emph{at all times}, its space is $O(\log^2\log U) + (1+o(1))(H_0/I_0)b \approx 1.98b$ bits and its standard error is $1/\sqrt{b}$.
+It is proved that with high probability, \fishmonger{} processes a multiset of $[U]$ such that \emph{at all times}, its space is $(1+o(1))(H_0/I_0)m \approx 1.98m$ bits and its standard error is $1/\sqrt{m}$, when $m\gg (\log\log U)^2$.
+For example, to achieve a 1\% standard error, one needs a little more than 19,800 bits, or $\approx 2.42$ kilobytes.

-\item We give circumstantial evidence that $H_0/I_0$ is the optimum $\fish$-number of mergeable sketches for Cardinality Estimation.
-We define a class of \emph{linearizable} sketches and prove that no member of this class can beat $H_0/I_0$.
-The popular mergeable sketches are, in fact, also linearizable. \end{itemize}
+\item Finally, we give circumstantial evidence that $H_0/I_0$ is the optimum $\fish$-number of mergeable sketches for Cardinality Estimation.
+We define a natural subset of mergeable sketches called \emph{linearizable} sketches and prove that no member of this class can beat $H_0/I_0$.
+The popular mergeable sketches are, in fact, also linearizable.
+This result supports the hypothesis that the space complexity of \fishmonger{} is not merely asymptotically optimal, but optimal up to an additive $o(m)$ bits. \end{itemize}